Best Circular Saw Reviews & Ratings 2018

 A – You get a soft canvas carrying case, but no, not a hard case.

-Q – Does the saw come with a rip guide and is it setup for one?
+Q – Does this model come with a rip guide and is it setup for one?

 A – No and yes.
 It doesn’t come with a rip guide as that is bought separate, but it is setup for one.